Back to blog

 Examine the response for errors

 When you encounter issues, it's important to review the response from the server, which might include status codes or error messages that can help you diagnose the problem.
-Use the -i or --include option with cURL to view the response headers and content together, which can help you identify issues related to the headers you're sending.
+Use the -i or --include option to view the cURL response headers and content together, which can help you identify issues related to the headers you're sending.

 Wrapping up